What are the Top Ten Sites to Visit in Rome?

 The list of what to see in Rome is immense.
 Packed with tourist attractions and world famous sites, when you’re on a tight schedule it can be hard to find the time to see it all.
 From world renowned and bustling tourist hubs like the Colosseum, to the relatively obscure Villa dei Quintili and far more beyond, Rome simply has so much to explore!

+When it comes to places not to miss in Rome there are a number of fascinating sites and monuments that are waiting to be explored.
 So if you’re planning to visit the Eternal City and want to make the most of your trip, then our selection of Rome’s top tourist attractions could be just the thing.
-We’ve put together an expert guide highlighting what to see in Rome, with our top ten places to visit as well as throwing in a few additional sites that didn’t quite make the cut but shouldn’t be ignored if you have the time.
+We’ve put together an expert guide highlighting famous places in Rome to visit, with our top ten places to visit as well as throwing in a few additional sites that didn’t quite make the cut but shouldn’t be ignored if you have the time.

 1. Ostia Antica